Power Outages, Water Shortages As Texas Shivers - UrduPoint

 "I had to come here," he said.
 "There's no choice."
 Power companies in Texas have implemented rolling blackouts to avoid grids being overloaded as residents crank up the heat.

+ERCOT, which manages the state grid, said on Wednesday it had restored power to around 1.

+6 million households.
+"We are working around the clock to restore power to Texans," ERCOT president Bill Magness said in a statement.

-According to PowerOutage.US, about 2.4 million customers were still without power by Wednesday evening in Texas, the only one of the US's 48 continental states to have its own independent power grid.
+According to PowerOutage.US, 674,000 customers in Texas were still without power by Thursday morning, the only one of the US's 48 continental states to have its own independent power grid.

 "So much of this was avoidable," O'Rourke added.

 "The energy capital of North America cannot provide the energy needed to warm and power people's homes in this great state.
 We are nearing a failed state in Texas."
-Austin Energy, the local power company in the capital city of 950,000, said tens of thousands of area customers were without electricity, but that they were able to start restoring power in some spots.
+Austin Energy, the local power company in the capital city of 950,000, said tens of thousands of area customers were without electricity, and that whilst they were able to start restoring power in some spots, it was not expected to stay on indefinitely.

-"However, this power will NOT stay on indefinitely due to anticipated grid conditions continuing," the company's Twitter account said Wednesday afternoon, warning of future rotating outages.

 The energy company published the locations of "warming centers" set up in local schools.